 But, by restricting her food, and with her being a giant breed mix, I fear we're starving her.
 She's been home a week and hasn't really gained any weight.
 How much should be feeding her?
 Are there any tips to help her get what she needs without eating too much and too fast for her recovering GI system?

 It appears that you are handling this correctly.
 I had 2 dogs that survived parvo and feeding them was a hit and miss.
 I was lucky that both of my dogs loved pasta, rice, and boiled chicken.
 This made it easier on their system and easier to feed them like this.
+My vet said to feed the dog very small meals several times a day.
+He told me to look to see if the dog could handle the amount of food I was giving them or not.
+You just need to keep an eye on the dog and regulate the food accordingly.

 Try feeding smaller meals and maybe adding a little more as her stomach gets stronger.
 Parvo takes time, more for some than others.
 She is small but she will get there.
 Be sure to follow the Vet's advice!

 You're doing fine, the pup's stomach will get better.
 If you're concerned about nutrition, maybe try a liquid (ensure) or something similar and see how the puppy tolerates it.
+One week isn't bad.
+Also, Science Diet has some for sensitive stomach that may work.

 Parvo survivors do well with soup and other soft foods.
 Also just whatever he wants to eat.